TashaPenwellHockingCollege/aws-quickstart/Module 10.md

                         --one common config for implementing DYNAMIC SCALING is creating a CloudWatch alamr that is based on performance information collected from EC2 instances or load balancers
                                 ---when performance threhold is breached a CloudWatch alarm triggers and auto scaling event that either scales out or in EC2 instances

+        *AUTO SCALING
+                -monitors apps and auto adjusts capacity to maintain steady, predictable performance at lowest possible costs -provides a simple, powerful user interface that enables you to build scaling plans for resources like
+                        1. EC2 instances and Spot Fleets
+                        2. Elastic Container Services (ECS) Tasks
+                        3. DynamoDB tables adn indexes
+                        4. Aurora Replicas